aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Subscribing to the stream of states

 As explained in the beginning, the Aurelia Store plugin provides a public observable called `state` which will stream the apps states over time.
-So in order to consume it we first need to inject the store via dependency injection into the constructor.
-Next inside the `bind` lifecycle method we are subscription to the stores state property.
+So in order to consume it, we first need to inject the store via dependency injection into the constructor.
+Next, inside the `bind` lifecycle method we are subscribing to the store's `state` property.
 Inside the *next-handler* we'll have the actually streamed state and may assign it to the components local state property.
-Last but not least lets not forget to unsubscribe from ones the components gets unbound.
+Last but not least let's not forget to dispose the subscription ones the components gets unbound.
 This happens by calling the subscriptions `unsubscribe` method.

 <code-listing heading="Injecting the store and creating a subscription">
   <source-code lang="TypeScript">

+    // app.ts
     import { autoinject } from "aurelia-dependency-injection";
     import { Store } from "aurelia-store";

     import { State } from "./state";

     @autoinject()
     export class App {

       public state: State;
       private subscription: Subscription;

       constructor(private store: Store<State>) {}

       bind() {
         this.subscription = this.store.state.subscribe(
           (state) => this.state = state
         );
       }

       unbind() {
         this.subscription.unsubscribe();
       }
     }
   </source-code>
 </code-listing>
 <code-listing heading="Injecting the store and creating a subscription">
   <source-code lang="JavaScript">

+    // app.js
     import { inject } from "aurelia-dependency-injection";
     import { Store } from "aurelia-store";

     import { State } from "./state";

     @inject(Store)
     export class App {
       constructor(store) {}

       bind() {
         this.subscription = this.store.state.subscribe(
           (state) => this.state = state
         );
       }

       unbind() {
         this.subscription.unsubscribe();
       }
     }
   </source-code>
 </code-listing>

-> Note that in the TypeScript version we didn't have to type-cast the state variable provided to the next handler, since the initial store was injected using the `State` entity as generic provider.
+> Note that in the TypeScript version we didn't have to type-cast the state variable provided to the next handler since the initial store was injected using the `State` entity as a generic provider.

 With that in place the state can be consumed as usual directly from within your template: